With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreEyerly Ball Residential Cummins House is a mental health clinic in Polk County, IA, located at 940 Cummins Parkway, 50312 zip code.
+Learn MoreEyerly Ball Residential Cummins House is a mental health treatment clinic in Polk County, Iowa, located at 940 Cummins Parkway, 50312 zip code.
 Eyerly Ball Residential Cummins House provides residential treatment.
-Eyerly Ball Residential Cummins House offers trauma therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Eyerly Ball Residential Cummins House provides trauma therapy, group therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
 Eyerly Ball Residential Cummins House also supports people with serious mental illness.
-More services at Eyerly Ball Residential Cummins House include family psychoeducation.
+Additional services provided by Eyerly Ball Residential Cummins House consist of family psychoeducation.

-Learn MoreIowa Lutheran Hospital Behavioral Health Services is a mental health treatment center in Polk County, IA, located at 700 East University Avenue, 50316 zip code area.
+Learn MoreIowa Lutheran Hospital Behavioral Health Services is a mental health facility in Polk County, IA, located at 700 East University Avenue in the 50316 zip code.
 Iowa Lutheran Hospital Behavioral Health Services provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Iowa Lutheran Hospital Behavioral Health Services offers cognitive behavioral therapy, group therapy and electroconvulsive therapy to children / adolescents, adults and young adults.
+Iowa Lutheran Hospital Behavioral Health Services provides couples/family therapy, electroconvulsive therapy and individual psychotherapy to young adults, children / adolescents and adults.
 Iowa Lutheran Hospital Behavioral Health Services also supports seniors or older adults.
-Additional services at Iowa Lutheran Hospital Behavioral Health Services consist of case management, diet and exercise counseling and court-ordered outpatient treatment.
+Additional services offered by Iowa Lutheran Hospital Behavioral Health Services consist of psychosocial rehabilitation services, case management and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.